Byron/github-star-counter/README.md

 ### Changelog

 For the parallelism diagrams, a data point prefixed with `*` signals that multiple data is handled at the same time.

+#### v1.0.6 - Assurance of correctness

+Github can silently adjust the page size, e.g. one asks for 1000 items per page and generates queries accordingly, but it will respond only with 100.
+Now we check and abort with a suggested page size, if the given one was not correct.
+The current page size seems to be limited to 100.

 #### v1.0.5 - Better performance metrics